mikgroup/UFLoss/README.md

 # Unsupervised Feature Loss (UFLoss) for High Fidelity Deep learning (DL)-based reconstruction
 <img src="github_images/Figure_1.jpg" width="900px"/>

-Official github repository for the paper "High Fidelity Deep Learning-based MRI Reconstruction with Instance-wise Discriminative Feature Matching Loss".
+Official github repository for the paper [High Fidelity Deep Learning-based MRI Reconstruction with Instance-wise Discriminative Feature Matching Loss](https://arxiv.org/abs/2108.12460).
 In this work, a novel patch-based Unsupervised Feature loss (UFLoss) is proposed and incorporated into the training of DL-based reconstruction frameworks in order to preserve perceptual similarity and high-order statistics.
 In-vivo experiments indicate that adding the UFLoss encourages sharper edges with higher overall image quality under DL-based reconstruction framework.
 Our implementations are in [PyTorch](https://pytorch.org/)